P4ti3nn3/USB-Armory-Setup/Premade-Armory/README.md

 # 6. Acces the key
-Unplug and the plug the key.
+Unplug and then plug the key.

-Connect the key via ssh:
+Connect the key via ssh :

     ssh usbarmory@10.0.0.1